Table of Contents:

 If a fake website is involved with criminal activities like phishing, report the domain to Google’s safe browsing team to get it de-indexed and stopped from coming up in search results.

-It takes four steps to report a scam website to Google:
+It takes four steps to report a fake website to Google:

 [source]

-Reporting fraud websites via the steps above is free.
+Reporting scam websites via the steps above is free.

 But what if you’re dealing with higher volumes of spoof websites?
 Worse, what if even after taking one down, another three to five pop up?
 And more importantly, what if you don’t have the time to monitor the various ways scammers are trying to spoof your website?